Why choose a personal loan instead of a credit card?

 Do you really want a small debt to stay with you FOREVER.
-This is the risk when you get a credit card, because you can pay it down, but then redraw it up again.
+This is a real risk when you get a credit card, because you can pay it down, but then redraw it up again.

-For people who struggle to budget, (let’s admit it – most of us!) credit cards are too tempting to keep using.
+For people who struggle to budget, credit cards are too tempting to use.
 On the other hand, if you take out a personal loan you simply pay it off, meaning it will eventually be repaid and closed.

-When you get a credit card there are so many terms and conditions you need to understand.
-Statement date, statement period, statement due date, credit limit, available balance, payment due date, purchase interest rate, balance transfer interest rate, cash advance, interest free period – the list is exhausting!
+When you get a credit card there are many terms and conditions you need to understand.
+Statement date, statement period, statement due date, credit limit, available balance, payment due date, purchase interest rate, balance transfer interest rate, cash advance, interest free period – the list is exhausting.

-Everyone is naturally drawn to the idea of “interest free” periods but so many of us get caught out when we can’t make the full payment.
+Everyone is naturally drawn to the idea of “interest free” periods but many of us get caught out when we can’t make the full payment.
 This consequently means you start paying interest.
-With Credit Cards it is too tempting to keep spending, something that is just not possible with a personal loan.
+With credit cards it’s easy to keep spending, something that is just not possible with a personal loan.

-At Fair Go Finance, if you have taken out a loan with us and kept timely payments, you will be eligible for our Mates Rates Program!
-Not only does this mean you can get a lower interest rate but also a great discount on your application fee.
+At Fair Go Finance, if you take out a loan with us and keep timely payments, you will be eligible for our Mates Rates Loyalty Rewards Program.
+Not only does this mean you’re eligible for lower interest rates but you’ll also receive further discounts on your application fee.

-Sadly, most of us know how horrible it is to have your wallet stolen.
-If your credit card is stolen it means phone calls to the bank, cancelling accounts, re-organising direct debits and payment dates.
+Sadly, many of us know how upsetting it is to have your wallet stolen.
+If your credit card is stolen it means phone calls to the bank, cancelling accounts, re-organising direct debits and re-establishing payment arrangements.

-Because credit cards are easy to use, it’s a common trap people fall into when they pile extra purchases or cash advances onto the card.
+Because credit cards are easy to use, people can easily pile extra purchases or cash advances onto their card.

-Personal loans are designed so you get a lump sum payment into your bank account, and from that point on, you cannot draw any more but simply must make regular set payments until the loan is paid off.
+Personal loans are designed so you get a lump sum payment into your bank account, and from that point on, you cannot draw any more but simply need to make regular set payments until the loan is paid off.